Skip to main content

 EV-Charging Analytics Reporting Tool

-The Joint Office of Energy and Transportation is developing the Electric Vehicle Charging Analytics and Reporting Tool (EV-ChART), which provides a web-based centralized hub for submitting electric vehicle charging infrastructure data under 23 CFR 680.112.
+Directed by the Federal Highway Administration, the Joint Office of Energy and Transportation is developing the Electric Vehicle Charging Analytics and Reporting Tool (EV-ChART), which will be the centralized hub for collecting the data required in 23 CFR 680.112.
 EV-ChART is scheduled to launch in early 2024.

 Cybersecurity Resources